v-rgrace/Viva/Viva/insights/advanced/admin/import-business-data-azure.md

 If you see a “Suspended” status in the **Import history** table or when you select **Manage data sources**, this means your authorization credentials have expired, or access has been revoked.
 You’ll need to update your credentials and reconnect the data source.

-## Manage data source and make changes
+## Add new data and manage datasets

 *Applies to: Insights admin*

-After you've set up your data import, use the steps below to make changes like setting a new blob store URL, or turning off automated imports.
+After you've set up your data import, use the steps below to add new data to an existing dataset, create a new dataset, turn off automated imports, and more.

 1. On the **Business data** page, select **Manage data sources**.